 We at TickX wanted to test this theory, and so we dived into our data to compare different genres of music and their events in cities across the nation to the population of said cities and some of our results surprised us.

 When it came to Electronic music, London came in at a lowly 26th overall with only 0.5 electronic events per 1000 people, whereas Brighton dominated the list with a staggering 3.2 average - almost 1 whole event above 2nd place, Llandudno at 2.4.
-In other worse, Brighton has nearly seven times more electronic music events than London.
+In other words, Brighton has nearly seven times more electronic music events per 1000 people than London.

 Following behind Brighton and Llandudno is Manchester, the biggest city in the top five with an average amount of events per 1000 people at 2.3, with Penrith and Newcastle bringing up the rear.
 Behind them came Bristol, Glasgow, Norwich and Leeds, each ranking between 1 and 1.3 events per 1000 people.